camerondavison/camerondavison.com/_drafts/bole-arch.md

 Queries are run against every node in the system, the originator of the query knows all of the other nodes in the `ring` since it is itself part of the gossip pool.
-We are deliberatly sending to every node so that we do not have to cooridinate whoe is the owner of the node.
+We are deliberatly sending to every node so that we do not have to coordinate who is the owner of the node.
 This costs a little more but is unexpected to be a bottle neck.
 The `ring` nodes should be considerably less than the `bark` nodes.
 The results of the queries are then k-way merged and deduplicated the the client that originated